couchbase/sync_gateway/README.md

 Accounts are managed through a parallel REST interface that runs on port 4985 (by default, but this can be customized via the `authaddr` command-line argument).
 This interface is privileged and for internal use only; instead, we assume you have some other server-side mechanism for users to manage accounts, which will call through to this API.

-The URL for a user account is simply "/_database_/user/_name_" where _name_ is the username and _database_ is the configured name of the database.
+The URL for a user account is simply "/*databasename*/user/*name*" where _name_ is the username and _databasename_ is the configured name of the database.
 The typical GET, PUT and DELETE methods apply.
 The contents of the resource are a JSON object with the properties:

 * "name": The user name (same as in the URL path).
 Names must consist of alphanumeric ASCII characters or underscores.
 * "admin_channels": An array of strings -- the channels that the user is granted access to by the administrator.
 The name "*" means "all channels".
 An empty array or missing property denies access to all channels.